Hedging with physical or cash settlement under transient multiplicative price impact: Hedging under transient price impact

 \begin{remark} We discuss an example to show how the hedging problem for the large trader could be related to hedging in a market with perfect liquidity but with portfolio constraints, if $F$ from \eqref{eq:def of F} is not surjective onto $\RR$.
 In particular, in this case our market model will not be complete in the sense that not every contingent claim can be perfectly replicated.
-A prototypical example is the special case of purely permanent impact, i.e.~$h\equiv 0$, constant $\lambda$, i.e.~$f(x)= \exp(\lambda x)$, and a claim with payoff $(H,0)$, i.e.~only cash settlement.
+A prototypical example is the special case of purely permanent impact, i.e. $h\equiv 0$, with constant $\lambda$ and log-linear price impact $\log f(x)= \lambda x$ (as in \cref{example:loglinear}), and an option whose payoff $(H,0)$ specifies settlement in cash only.
 Hence, we are in the setup of \cite{BankBaum04} with the smooth family of semimartingales $P(x,t) := \exp(\lambda x) \baseS_t$.
 If $Y_{0-} = 0$ and $\lambda = 1$, \eqref{eq:inst liq value} takes the form

 By the conditions from \cref{def:hedging of non-covered options}, any hedging strategy $\assetsProcess$ satisfies $\assetsProcess_T = 0$, and hence at maturity $S_T = \baseS_T$ and $Y_T = Y_{0-} = 0$.
 Thus, the superreplication condition becomes $ V^{\text{liq}}_T(\assetsProcess) \geq H(\baseS_T, 0)$.
-This means that, after a reparametrization $\assetsProcess\mapsto \exp(\assetsProcess) - 1$ of strategies, the superreplication problem in this large investor model becomes equivalent to the problem in the respective frictionless model with price process $\baseS$ for a small investor and with constraints on \emph{the delta} ( greater than -1 ), i.e.~the number of risky assets that a hedging strategy might have.
+This means that, after a reparametrization $\assetsProcess\mapsto \exp(\assetsProcess) - 1$ of strategies, the superreplication problem in this large investor model becomes equivalent to the problem in the respective frictionless model (for instance, from Black-Scholes) with price process $\baseS$ for a small investor and with constraints on \emph{the delta} (to be greater than -1 ), that is on the number of risky assets that a hedging strategy might hold.
 In particular, one should expect that in such situations (where $F$ is not invertible) the pricing equation should contain gradient constraints.
 Note that this is different from \cite{BankBaum04} because for this particular $f$ the crucial Assumption 5 there is violated, and also different from \cite{BLZ16a} because their assumption (H2) would not hold in this case.